-The day before Ash Wednesday marks a major cultural event in Louisiana.
+The day before Ash Wednesday marks a major cultural event in New Orleans, Louisiana.
 Popularly known as “Mardi Gras” (or “Fat Tuesday”), it is a vibrant day of celebration with parades, on-the-street jazz performances, hearty Creole grub, and enthusiastic samplings of the city’s signature cocktails.
 One beverage claims a particularly strong connection to Mardi Gras: the Hurricane, a rum-based concoction allegedly invented at classic NOLA watering hole Pat O’Brien’s Bar.
 Characterized by passionfruit syrup, citrus juice, plenty of ice, and orange-slice and maraschino-cherry garnishes, the Hurricane can be seen throughout the French Quarter during Mardi Gras, often in plastic cups designed for patrons to carry out and enjoy al fresco.
-If you want to capture the Mardi Gras spirit without hopping a flight to Louis Armstrong International Airport, follow these bartenders’ advice and pick up one (or more) of these Hurricane-perfect bottles of rum.
+If you want to capture the Mardi Gras spirit without hopping on a flight to Louis Armstrong International Airport, follow these bartenders’ advice and pick up one (or more) of these Hurricane-perfect bottles of rum.

 Traditionally, a New Orleans-style Hurricane includes two different styles of rum: a “light” rum (usually silver) and a “dark” rum (aged and/or spiced).
 Bar chef Amanda Thomas of SoBou in New Orleans likes to include at least one native-to-NOLA rum in her Hurricanes: “When creating a Hurricane, it’s important to have the correct blend of two rums.
 The Hurricane cocktail was created here in New Orleans, so I like to try and use local ingredients; Three Roll Estate Spiced Rum is perfect for this.
 In our version of the cocktail, we like to blend the spices with a little funk, so we pair [the spiced rum] with Wray & Nephew.
 The two rums [provide] a perfect balance of spice and funk, completely true to our NOLA style.”